skwits-dev/skwits-dev/README.md

 👋 Hi, I’m Sam (@skwits-dev) <br>
 👀 I’m interested in software engineering and all things music + philosophy <br>
-🌱 I’m currently focused on full-stack development, primarily building things utilizing Ruby on Rails and JavaScript, among other languages and tech <br>
+🌱 I’m currently focused on building things using Java, Python, and JavaScript <br>
 💞️ I’m looking to collaborate on intriguing projects <br>
 🍻 Cheers!